digitalocean/engineering-code-of-conduct/README.md

 ## Giving and Receiving Feedback

 ### Assume positive intent
-All too often the first reaction to feedback or questions can be negative based on the assumption that the intent of the feedback was to critize or derail your idea.
+All too often the first reaction to feedback or questions can be negative based on the assumption that the intent of the feedback was to criticize or derail your idea.
 Maybe the phrasing wasn't ideal but was the feedback valuable when you assume they are trying to help make you or your work better?

 Give constructive, not critical feedback<sup>[3](#footnotes)</sup>.
 Feedback is negatively critical when it surfaces something wrong with someone or something they produced, especially without any mention of ways to make their behavior or their product better.
 Critical feedback on work often looks like "you don't write enough tests" or "your code quality isn't good enough".
 Personal criticism can be more severe and often looks like "you should be less judgemental" or "you are a burden because you ask too many questions”.
 Constructive feedback is more about how a person can do better rather than what they are doing wrong.
 If you want someone to do something better, you should tell them what better looks like.
 Ask a question to get a discussion rolling, to gain context, and then if you see room for improvement give declarative feedback to that effect.
 This creates an environment where people understand what success looks like instead of just feeling like they are unsuccessful.